MIND-NYSPI/xnat-cs-tutorial/tutorial_part1.md

 ### Error Logging

 If you did the exercise in the previous section and accidentally or on purpose you passed the command a directory that didn't exist, you may have already seen that some command executions generate a StdErr.log, which is accessible from a button in the same location as StdOut.log.
-If you haven't yet seen that
+If you haven't yet seen that, take this line

-Take this line

 `"command-line": "echo #my_cool_input#",`